 4. Get your first clients and bring them results

-Most people will tell you to create your website and social media presence first – a mammoth task which most of the people grind to a halt forever.
+Most people will tell you to create your website and social media presence first – a mammoth task which most people never get started.

-When you are first starting, regardless of how beautiful your website looks, nobody will trust you unless they know you through someone or if you’ve got proof of success.
+When you first start out, regardless of how beautiful your website looks, nobody will trust you unless they know you through someone or if you’ve got proof of success.

 The best thanks to winning your first clients are through friends, family, and referrals.
 Because if someone has never worked with you, they’ll be risk-averse to hiring you.